sociomantic-tsunami/libdrizzle-redux/docs/api/statement.rst

    :param stmt: The prepared statement object
    :returns: A return status code, :py:const:`DRIZZLE_RETURN_OK` upon success

-.. c:function:: drizzle_return_t drizzle_stmt_close(drizzle_stmt_st *stmt)
+.. c:function:: bool drizzle_stmt_get_is_null(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

-   Close and free a prepared statement
+   Check if a column for a fetched row is set to NULL

    :param stmt: The prepared statement object
-   :returns: A return status code, :py:const:`DRIZZLE_RETURN_OK` upon success
+   :param column_number: The column number to get (starting at 0)
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into
+   :returns: True if NULL

-.. c:function:: drizzle_column_type_t drizzle_stmt_item_type(drizzle_stmt_st *stmt, uint16_t column_number)
+.. c:function:: bool drizzle_stmt_get_is_unsigned(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

-   Gets the column type of an element from a row retrieved with :c:func:`drizzle_stmt_fetch`
+   Check if a column for a fetched row is unsigned

    :param stmt: The prepared statement object
-   :param column_number: The column number for the element
+   :param column_number: The column number to get (starting at 0)
-   :returns: The column type
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into
+   :returns: True if unsigned

-.. c:function:: void* drizzle_stmt_item_data(drizzle_stmt_st *stmt, uint16_t column_number)
+.. c:function:: const char *drizzle_stmt_get_string(drizzle_stmt_st *stmt, uint16_t column_number, size_t *len, drizzle_return_t *ret_ptr)

-   Gets the data of an element from a row retrieved with :c:func:`drizzle_stmt_fetch`
+   Get the string value for a column of a fetched row (int types are automatically converted)

    :param stmt: The prepared statement object
-   :param column_number: The column number for the element
+   :param column_number: The column number to get (starting at 0)
+   :param len: A pointer to a :c:type:`size_t` to store the result length into
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into
-   :returns: The data for the element
+   :returns: A pointer to the string value

-.. c:function:: uint32_t drizzle_stmt_item_length(drizzle_stmt_st *stmt, uint16_t column_number)
+.. c:function:: uint32_t drizzle_stmt_get_int(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

-   Gets the length of the data for an element from a row retrieved with :c:func:`drizzle_stmt_fetch`
+   Get the int value for a column of a fetched row

    :param stmt: The prepared statement object
-   :param column_number: The column number for the element
+   :param column_number: The column number to get (starting at 0)
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into :py:const:`DRIZZLE_RETURN_TRUNCATED` if a truncation has occurred
-   :returns: The length of data for the element
+   :returns: The int value

-.. c:function:: drizzle_bind_options_t drizzle_stmt_item_options(drizzle_stmt_st *stmt, uint16_t column_number)
+.. c:function:: uint64_t drizzle_stmt_get_bigint(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

-   Gets the options set for an element from a row retrieved with :c:func:`drizzle_stmt_fetch`
+   Get the bigint value for a column of a fetched row

    :param stmt: The prepared statement object
+   :param column_number: The column number to get (starting at 0)
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into :py:const:`DRIZZLE_RETURN_TRUNCATED` if a truncation has occurred
+   :returns: The bigint value

+.. c:function:: double drizzle_stmt_get_double(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

+   Get the double value for a column of a fetched row

+   :param stmt: The prepared statement object
-   :param column_number: The column number for the element
+   :param column_number: The column number to get (starting at 0)
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into :py:const:`DRIZZLE_RETURN_TRUNCATED` if a truncation has occurred
-   :returns: The options for the element
+   :returns: The double value

+.. c:function:: drizzle_return_t drizzle_stmt_close(drizzle_stmt_st *stmt)

+   Close and free a prepared statement

+   :param stmt: The prepared statement object
+   :returns: A return status code, :py:const:`DRIZZLE_RETURN_OK` upon success

 .. c:function:: uint16_t drizzle_stmt_column_count(drizzle_stmt_st *stmt)